tito-arch/ICBN-International/content/posts/top-5-youtube-boxing-moments.md

 +++
 You tube boxing has brought about a lot of good moments and some really memorable ones as well.
 In this article we will look at the best YouTube boxing moments ever documented.![](/uploads/youtube-vs-tiktok-fight-results-ftr_12v044w4hlqrk1aph8mq1sgjxc-png.webp)

-### 1.KSI WINS AGAINST LOGAN PAUL
+### 1._KSI_ WINS AGAINST _LOGAN PAUL_

-On the 9th of November 2019 we witnessed one of the most exciting crossover boxing matchs.It was held at Staples Centre in Los Angeles, California.
-This was actually a rematch after the two opponents (K.S.I and Logan Paul) ended up drawing in their first match.
-K.S.I defeated Logan Paul via split decision, with two judges scoring the match 56-55 and 57-54 in his favour.
-The third judge gave it in favour of Logan Paul, scoring 56-55 in his favour.
+On the 9th of November 2019 we witnessed one of the most exciting crossover boxing matchs.It was held at _Staples Centre_ in _Los Angeles, California_.
+This was actually a rematch after the two opponents (_K.S.I_ and _Logan Paul_) ended up drawing in their first match. _K.S.I_ defeated _Logan Paul_ via split decision, with two judges scoring the match **56-55** and **57-54** in his favour.
+The third judge gave it in favour of Logan Paul, scoring **56-55** in his favour.
 This fight actually sold two million Pay-Per-Views becoming the fifth highest grossing fight in history.

 {{< youtube 5to980XceD4 >}}